Republican Party of South Sudan

-The Republican Party of South Sudan was a political party in the Republic of South Sudan.
+The Republican Party of South Sudan was a political party in South Sudan.

 Origins

-The Sudan People's Liberation Movement (SPLM), the governing party of South Sudan, fractured in December 2013, leading to the ongoing civil war that has killed thousands and forced a large number of people to seek refugees in neighbouring countries.
+The Sudan People's Liberation Movement (SPLM), the governing party of South Sudan, fractured in December 2013, leading to the civil war, which killed thousands and forced a large number of people to seek refuge in neighbouring countries.
 The party was formed on 22 June 2017 by senior officials who have split from the Sudan People's Liberation Movement (SPLM) faction allied to President Salva Kiir.